macdit3/secure-password-generator-app/README.md

 ## License

-This project was part of the online course via udemy.com with addition features.
+This sample project was developed as part of ongoing personal software development training and is freely available for anyone to clone and utilize without restrictions.